pop-os/gtk-theme/.github/ISSUE_TEMPLATE/--sound-issue.md

 ---
-name: "Visual Problem - System/Shell"
+name: "Sound theme Problem"
-about: Report a visual problem the System interface (top bar, system menu, activities)
+about: Report a problem with the system sounds
-title: "[Shell]"
+title: "[Sound]"
 labels: bug
 assignees: 'isantop'